 On more occasions than I care to count, people will comment to me, “Ignatian spirituality does not have enough to do with Jesus.
 All you hear about is finding God in all things.”
 While in my head I am thinking of all the things I really would like to say in response to that comment, I typically take a deep breath and ask them, “Have you ever gone through the Spiritual Exercises?
 They are all about Jesus and a relationship with him!”

 Here are the top five things the Spiritual Exercises taught me about Jesus.

-- Jesus was hopeful.
 Jesus’ hope came from his trust in God.
-Jesus understood that his passion was necessary for God to complete the rest of the plan—the Resurrection.
+Jesus understood that his Passion was necessary for God to complete the rest of the plan—the Resurrection.
 Because Jesus was hopeful, I have a reason for hope in my own life.
 Because of Jesus’ trust in God, I have a reason to believe that in tough times, light will eventually come.

 What have the Spiritual Exercises taught you about Jesus?

 Art: “El Salvador” by El Greco, public domain via Wikimedia Commons.